Chequered sengi: Taxonomy

+The subspecies R. c. stuhlmanni may represent a separate species.

 Description

-Chequered sengis will grow to be around 25–30 cm long, excluding their tail, making them one of the longest elephant shrews.
+Chequered sengis will grow to be around 25–30 cm long, excluding their tail, making them one of the longest sengis.
 Their average tail length is slightly over 25 centimeters, which is slightly shorter than their body length.
 They commonly weigh around half a kilogram (1.1 pounds), but will sometimes grow to be about 0.7 kg.
 Their coat is usually a light to medium brown, but it can range from beige to dark brown.
-Their back contains alternating chestnut and lighter colors, creating a "checkered" pattern.
+Their back contains alternating chestnut and lighter colors, creating a chequered pattern.
 Chequered sengis also contain stripes on the sides of their body, which have a darker color than most of their body.

 Range and habitat

 It is found in Democratic Republic of the Congo, Malawi, Mozambique, Tanzania, Uganda, Zambia, and possibly Central African Republic.
 Its natural habitats are subtropical or tropical dry forest, subtropical or tropical moist lowland forest, subtropical or tropical moist montane forest, and subtropical or tropical dry shrubland.
 It is threatened by habitat loss.